What You Will Need

-- Dahlias require full sun (at least 8 hours daily) to thrive and bloom abundantly.
+- Dahlias require full sun (at least 6 hours daily) to thrive and bloom abundantly.
 Southern growers might need to provide plants with afternoon shade if summer temperatures are extreme.
-Dahlias are cold sensitive and should not be planted until the soil has warmed to above 60* and all danger of frost has past.
+Dahlias are cold sensitive and should not be planted until the soil has warmed to above 60°F (15°C) and all danger of frost has passed.
 Check with your local county extension office to find out the date of your last spring frost.

 - Select a sunny garden spot with freely draining soil and prepare it thoroughly before planting.
-Amend beds with 2-4 inches of high quality compost or well rotted manure, a light dusting of bone meal and a balanced organic fertilizer.
+Amend beds with 2 to 3 in (5 to 10 cm) of high-quality compost or well-rotted manure, a light dusting of bonemeal, and a balanced organic fertilizer.
 Mix all ingredients into the soil to distribute evenly.

-- To plant, dig a hole 4-6 inches deep and place the tuber on its side, horizontally with the growing eye facing up.
-Once in place, refill the hole with soil.
-Dahlias get quite large, so allow at least 12-18 inches of space between plants.
+- To plant, dig a hole 4 to 6 in (10 to 15 cm) deep and place the tuber on its side, horizontally, with the growing eye facing up.
+Refill the hole with soil.
+Dahlias get quite large, so allow at least 12 in (30 cm) of space between plants.

 - Dahlias require consistent water throughout the growing season, so install soaker hoses or drip irrigation while they are still young.
-Dahlias should not be watered until you see the first green shoots poking through the ground.
-Overwatering before shoots are visible can lead to tuber rot.
-After plants reach a foot tall, give them a hard pinch by snipping out 3-4 inches of the growing center to encourage low basal branching, which increases flower production and overall stem length.
+Dahlias should not be watered until you see the first green shoots poking through the ground; overwatering before shoots are visible can lead to tuber rot.
+After plants reach 8 to 12 in (20 to 30 cm) tall, give them a hard pinch by snipping out 3 to 4 in (7 to 10 cm) of the growing center to encourage low basal branching, which increases flower production and overall stem length.

-- By midsummer, tall plants will require staking to keep them from falling over.
+- By midsummer, you’ll need to stake tall plants to keep them from falling over.
 For home gardeners with just a few plants, place tall, sturdy posts next to tubers at planting time so you can tie stems to them as they grow.
-For flower farmers the corral method is recommended, which involves placing a metal T-post every 8 feet along the outside edges of the beds and stringing a double layer of bailing twine from post to post.
+For flower farmers, I recommend the corral method, which involves placing a metal T-post every 10 ft (2.4 m) along the outside edges of the beds and stringing a double layer of bailing twine from post to post.

-- While dahlias are not a terribly long lasting cut flower, you can get 5-7 days from stems picked at the proper stage.
-Since dahlias don't open much after they’ve been harvested, it’s important to pick them almost fully open, but at the same time not overly ripe.
-Check the back of each flower head, looking for firm and lush petals versus papery or slightly dehydrated ones, which is a sign of age.
+- While dahlias are not terribly long-lasting cut flowers, you can get 5 to 7 days from stems cut at the proper stage.
+Since dahlias don't open much after they’ve been harvested, it’s important to pick them almost fully open, but not overly ripe.
+Check the back of each flower head, looking for firm and lush petals; papery or slightly dehydrated petals are a sign of age.
 Be sure to use floral preservative in the water.